 The Mecca of all the root bridges is the double-decker root bridge for which the traveller needs to undergo a tiring trek of about two hours and which involves a steep descent of 2400 feet via a series of intricately built 3500 steps.
-The trek starts at Tyrna village and the steepest part of the walk concludes within the first 45 minutes at Nongthymmai Village post which the journey is less taxing and more spectacular that involves the crossing of two narrow steel suspension bridges at over fast flowing rivers.
+The trek starts at Tyrna village and the steepest part of the walk concludes within the first 45 minutes at Nongthymmai Village post which the journey is less taxing and more spectacular that involves the crossing of two narrow steel suspension bridges over fast-flowing rivers.
 The height of these bridges will enthral you and it will be a daunting task for those who fear heights.
 And then appearing from within the clouds, you’ll come across a blackboard hung on the bark of a tree with the words ‘Nongriat Village’ written on it.
 Nongriat is the home of the Double-Decker root bridges.
 The settings are surreal and straight out of a fable reminding you of movies such as Avatar and Lord of the Rings.
 Once at the spot, you’ll want to stay there forever such is its effect on the tired body but a refreshed soul.
 The upper arm of the Double-Decker root bridge was built because excessive rains had made it difficult to use the lower arm.
 The locals are now planning a third are purely for the purpose of tourism.
 It’s a delight to be here but then you’re reminded of your long trek back to the Tyrna.
 There is a homestay and the local community guesthouse if you wish to stay overnight.

-Other popular root bridges in the Cherrapunjee belt include the Mawsaw,Umkar and Ritymmen (en route to the Double-Decker Bridge at the Nongthymmai Village) root bridges.
+Other popular root bridges in the Cherrapunjee belt include the Mawsaw,Umkar, and Ritymmen (en route to the Double-Decker Bridge at the Nongthymmai Village) root bridges.

-Mawsaw – Half hour further away from the Umshiang Double-Decker Root Bridge.
+Mawsaw – Half an hour further away from the Umshiang Double-Decker Root Bridge.
 There are natural pools in the area although diving into those pools is a dangerous proposition during the monsoons.

 Umkar Root Bridge – Over Ummunoi River near Siej Village.
 Trek duration – 2 hours.
 This is a popular choice because it’s easy on the legs.